William Cobbett

 William Cobbett (9 March 1763 – 18 June 1835) was an English pamphleteer, journalist, politician, and farmer born in Farnham, Surrey.
 He was one of an agrarian faction seeking to reform Parliament, abolish "rotten boroughs", restrain foreign activity, and raise wages, with the goal of easing poverty among farm labourers and small land holders.
-Cobbett backed lower taxes, saving, reversing commons enclosures and resisting the 1821 gold standard.
+Cobbett backed lower taxes, saving, reversing commons enclosures and returning to the gold standard.
 He opposed borough-mongers, sinecurists, bureaucratic "tax-eaters" and stockbrokers.
 His radicalism furthered the Reform Act 1832 and gained him one of two newly created seats in Parliament for the borough of Oldham.
 His polemics range from political reform to religion, including Catholic emancipation.
 His best known book is Rural Rides (1830, in print).
 He argued against Malthusianism, saying economic betterment could support global population growth.

 Early life (1763–1791)

 William Cobbett was born in Farnham, Surrey, on 9 March 1763, the third son of George Cobbett, a farmer and publican, and Anne Vincent.
 He was taught to read and write by his father and he started working from an early age.
 He later said: "I do not remember a time when I did not earn my living.
 My first occupation was driving small birds from the turnip seed, and the rooks from the peas."
 He worked as a farm labourer at Farnham Castle, and also worked briefly as a gardener in the King's garden at Kew.
 His rural upbringing gave him a lifelong love of gardening and hunting.

 On 6 May 1783, he took a stage coach to London and spent eight or nine months as a clerk in the employ of a Mr. Holland at Gray's Inn.
 He joined the 54th (West Norfolk) Regiment of Foot in 1783.
 In his spare time, he improved his knowledge of English grammar.
 Between 1785 and 1791, Cobbett was stationed with his regiment in New Brunswick and sailed from Gravesend in Kent to Halifax, Nova Scotia.
 Cobbett was in Saint John, Fredericton and elsewhere in New Brunswick until September 1791, as he was promoted through the ranks to sergeant major, the most senior rank of non-commissioned officer.

-Cobbett returned to England with his regiment, landing at Portsmouth on 3 November 1791.
+Cobbett returned to Britain with his regiment, landing at Portsmouth on 3 November 1791.
 He obtained his discharge from the army on 19 December 1791.
 In Woolwich during February 1792, he married an American-born woman, Anne Reid (1774–1848), whom he had met while stationed at Fort Howe in Saint John.
 Their children were Anne (1795–1877), William (1798–1878), John (1800–1877), James Paul (1803–1881), Eleanor (1805–1900), and Susan (1807–1889).
+Their daughter Anne Cobbett was the author of several domestic books including The English Housekeeper: The Manual of Domestic Management.